-Public Entity Risk Pools and Joint Powers Authorities The District is associated with public entity risk pools and two joint powers authorities.
+Public Entity Risk Pools and Joint Powers Authorities The District is associated with one consortium and three joint powers authorities.
 These organizations do not meet the criteria for inclusion as component units of the District.
 Additional information is presented in Note 14 to the financial statements.
 These organizations are:

-San Joaquin County Schools Workers' Compensation Insurance Group San Joaquin County Schools Property and Liability Insurance Group San Joaquin County Schools Data Processing Group
+San Joaquin County Schools Workers' Compensation Insurance Group San Joaquin County Schools Property and Liability Insurance Group San Joaquin County Schools Data Processing Group Health Insurance Consortium